 Every day in our lives we see some sort of car advertisement whether it is on TV or simple billboard as you are passing by with such a low monthly payment that makes you think “Wow, this is a smoking deal, why don’t I lease these new wheels for such a low price?”
-I am here to prove you that it is a really bad idea to lease a car as a college student.
+I am here to prove you that it is a really bad idea to lease a car especially as a college student.

 Simple rule that applies to these car advertisements is that they have really mastered this kind of business to get attention from people.
 Simply put, that $99 per month for a vehicle really does stand out, but don’t get caught into the reality of this cheap monthly payment.